18F/identity-pki/doc/technical/testing.md

 - Second, there is Chef configuration that defines how individual AWS Instances are configured.
 To test changes to Chef configuration, see [Testing Chef](testing/chef.md).

+We also have some initial bootstrap scripts that do some initial configuration and run chef on an instance using cloud-init.
+To test this see [Testing Cloud Init](../testing/cloud-init.md).